alanscalone/llm-behavior-analysis/documentation/executive_summary.md

 This is not a theoretical risk.
 It is a real and present failure mode operating at scale, in every deployment, right now.
 And it is invisible to every safety metric currently being used to evaluate these systems.

-The root cause of all seven of the identified dysfunctional behaviors, all of which have real-world financial ROI stakes for the companies that engineered them, traces back to a single structural gap: engineering teams optimized for what they could measure — accuracy, safety, helpfulness — without an equivalent measurement of whether the human on the other side of the screen felt genuinely met.
+The root cause of all nine of the identified dysfunctional behaviors, all of which have real-world financial ROI stakes for the companies that engineered them, traces back to a single structural gap: engineering teams optimized for what they could measure — accuracy, safety, helpfulness — without an equivalent measurement of whether the human on the other side of the screen felt genuinely met.
 The human behavioral dimension of these interactions was never in the job description.
 A behavioral psychologist as a member of the engineering teams would have seen every one of these disorders before the first deployment.

 ---